Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-6-print_comb3.py: Pyhton code that prints all possible different combinations of two digits 7-islower.py: Python function that checks for lowercase character 8-uppercase.py: Python program that prints a string in uppercase followed by a new line
+6-print_comb3.py: Pyhton code that prints all possible different combinations of two digits 7-islower.py: Python function that checks for lowercase character 8-uppercase.py: Python program that prints a string in uppercase followed by a new line 9-print_last_digit.py: Python function that prints the last digit of a number